Litauen/docs.bannerlordmodding.lt/modding/xml.md

     <br><br>
     REASON: settlements.xml error - I accidently deleted one settlement and village had no bounded castle (crash on settlement.OwnerClan.OnBoundVillageAdded(settlement.Village);).
 This was on new game start.

+??? failure "SpawnNotablesIfNeeded - NotablesCampaignBehavior - DailyTickSettlement"
+    REASON: Some type of notable is missing for some culture.
+I was missing RuralNotable<br>
+    Set in &lt;notable_and_wanderer_templates> in culture XML

+??? failure "CalculateAverageWage - DoLoadingForGameType - DoLoadingForGameManager"
+    REASON: ??? (maybe something related to party templates with non-existant troop IDs, but not confirmed)

+??? failure "CharacterObject - GetSkillValue - DefaultPartyMoraleModel - GetMoraleEffectsFromSkill - GetEffectivePartyMorale"
+    REASON: ???

 ---